OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 6: Create the `products_cleaned_stream` View**

-  - _Business logic:_ Product data must be accurate for inventory, pricing, and sales analysis.
-Watch for missing IDs, unrealistic prices, or invalid categories.
+  - _Business logic:_ Cleanse product data by enforcing valid IDs and realistic prices, and warn on negative stock, invalid categories, or missing brands.
+Only drop records with missing IDs or out-of-range prices, ensuring inventory and sales analytics are based on trustworthy product records.
   - _Tip:_ Run the pipeline after this step to see how product data is cleaned and flagged.

   - [ ] Read from the `bronze_products` stream.